m3dwards/parity-website/content/directory/iron-house/index.md

 [[products]]
-  title = "Venue Hire - The Gallery Space" description = "The [Gallery Space](https://iron-house.co.uk/exhibition-gallery-space/) has a ground floor space of 3,600 sq. ft, fully air conditioned with disabled access and parking opposite for 200 cars." price_prx = "400 (starting price)" price_gbp = "" category = "Business Services"
+  title = "Venue Hire - The Gallery Space" description = "The [Gallery Space](https://iron-house.co.uk/exhibition-gallery-space/) has a floor space of 3600 sq. ft, is fully air conditioned with disabled access and parking for 200 cars." price_prx = "400 (starting price)" price_gbp = "" category = "Business Services"